E-750/GlobalLanguage/README.md

 ## Changelog

-- Fixed the BetterChat issue.
+- Fixed BetterChat capabilities.
+- Fixed some Format console color issues.
+- Added backward capabilities for servers who isn't using BetterChat.

 ## Used By